Top of Page

 Measures

-• Continued execution of current strategy (Continuous development and provision of new services, and others)
+• Continuous execution of current strategy including development and provision of cloud, IoT, and other services

 Increasing social demand for environmental responsibility Applicable companies:IIJ Short- term Low